 Mission and Focus

-The mission of neuroimaging research is focused around the following three areas:
+The mission of the Barrow Neuroimaging Innovation Center focuses on the following three areas:

-- Advance imaging technology for improving patient diagnosis and care
+- Advancing imaging technology for improving patient diagnosis and care

-- Serve as an imaging resource for the Barrow and St. Joseph’s community and the greater research community
+- Serving as an imaging resource for the Barrow and St. Joseph’s community and the greater research community

-The Barrow Center for Neuroimaging Innovation encompasses 5,000 square feet of space dedicated to imaging research.
+Our center encompasses 5,000 square feet of space dedicated to imaging research.
 The center was built to bring together clinical, academic, and industry expertise to produce robust clinical imaging technology and bring it to market.
-To that end, it houses Barrow imaging faculty and researchers, Arizona State University graduate students, and a scientist from Philips Healthcare, and works with collaborators across the Phoenix Valley as a multi-institutional team in pursuit of this common goal.
+To that end, it houses faculty and researchers of the Division of Neuroimaging Research, Arizona State University graduate students, a scientist from Philips Healthcare, and works with collaborators across the Phoenix Valley as a multi-institutional team in pursuit of this common goal.